-Lowell Hall, located at 501 West 120th Street, houses 16 faculty in two and four bedroom apartments.
-Residents are responsible for gas (cooking) and electric, but their rents include heat, water, internet, cable television and campus telephone.
+Lowell Hall, located at 501 West 120th Street, houses 16 faculty in two, three and four bedroom apartments.
+Residents are responsible for gas (cooking) and electric, but their monthly housing charges include heat, water, internet, cable television and campus telephone.
 Private laundry room and storage is located in the basement.

 The College is not liable for any damage in your apartment no matter what the cause.
 Each resident is responsible for protecting his/her own property through their own insurance coverage.

 When residents submit maintenance requests, they are authorizing access to their units.
 Residents desiring to be home for maintenance request, must indicate in the work request that they would like an appointment.
 The work will be coordinated with residents and facilities personnel.
 In the event of an emergency, the building staff will access the unit as needed without prior notice.

 Residents are responsible for purchasing and coordinating the installation of their air conditioners.
 Air Conditioners must be installed and removed by a licensed and insured company as units have been dropped out the windows in the past.

 The basement can be reached in three ways: